All Episodes

 Speaker 1 (00:14):

-I wanted to let you know that you can binge
+this episode, I wanted to let you know that you

-all twelve episodes of McCartney A Life and Lyrics right now,
+can binge all twelve episodes of McCartney A Life and

-add free by becoming a Pushkin Plus subscriber.
-Find Pushkin
+Lyrics right now, add free by becoming a Pushkin Plus subscriber.

-in Apple Podcasts, or at pushkin dot Fm, slash Plus.
+pedge in Apple Podcasts, or at pushkin dot Fm, slash Plus.

-Yesterday, Oh my trouble seems so far slow Dodge really
+Yesterday, Oh my trouble seems so far.

-Speaker 4 (01:20):
+Speaker 3 (01:20):

 What she.

-Speaker 3 (01:23):
+Speaker 4 (01:23):

-In Yesterday?
+Yesterday?

-Speaker 2 (01:30):
+Speaker 1 (01:30):

-I'm Paul muldoon For a while now, I've been fortunate
+I'm Paul Muldoon For a while now, I've been fortunate

 to spend time with one of the greatest songwriters of